-This dutch oven ham needs to go on your list of the best dutch oven recipes this year, and with a honey glaze it is perfect for Christmas or Easter dinner.
+This dutch oven ham needs to go on your list of the best dutch oven recipes this year!
+With a honey glaze it is perfect for Christmas or Easter dinner.

-If you’re looking for some easy dutch oven recipes this dutch oven ham is perfect for the holidays or year round really.
+If you’re looking for some easy dutch oven recipes this dutch oven ham is perfect for the holidays or year round.
 There’s no real basting required as it is enclosed in your cast iron pot and absorbs all the sweet sauce as it bakes.
-Once it’s done and resting ready to be sliced you can make the most amazing honey ham glaze in just about 10 minutes using the liquid out of your pot….then you’re ready to serve!
+Once it’s done and resting ready to be sliced, you can make the most amazing honey ham glaze too.
+This just takes about 10 minutes using the liquid out of your pot.
+Then you’re ready to serve! (affiliate links present)

 This is what you’ll need to make a delicious dutch oven ham this year

 - A dutch oven – this is the one I have, it’s 7 qt.